 Search engine optimization (SEO) can feel like an extremely complex topic and it’s true that there are a number of technical elements you need to get right in order to boost your rankings.
 But at the end of the day, one of the best ways to improve search rankings, bring people to your site and convert them is to create great content.
-In our three-part blog series, we’ll cover on-page SEO tactics financial advisors can do to create great content that reaches potential customers.

 Today’s customer has the privilege of having access to unlimited information at the click of a button or a tap of their phone screen.
 In fact, 93 percent of all online experiences start with a search engine, and with Google being the most popular search engine, consumers head to Google to check out their options before making a purchasing decision.

 Your financial services firm needs to win more clients.
 And while referrals are great, they aren’t helping you scale in a big way.
 In order to really grow your business, you need marketing.
 But a full-time CMO and marketing team is expensive and now isn’t the right time to make that kind of investment.
-With the rise of remote and freelance workers in the U.S., many small businesses are outsourcing their marketing efforts to a Fractional CMO.
-A Fractional CMO is a C-level marketing professional who works with companies to remotely grow their business.

 To grow your assets, you need to bring on more clients.
 And as some of your existing clients age out, you’ll need to start attracting a younger crowd.
 And that crowd is living online.
 According to a Demand Gen report, 47% of buyers viewed three to five pieces of content before engaging with a sales rep. That means that your prospects need to view three to five blog posts, videos, newsletters, whitepapers or infographics before they’ll start taking your calls or agree to meet with you.